PhilChodrow/PIC16A/syllabus.md

 3. If you're able, send me an email to let me know that you are experiencing health issues and that you will need appropriate accommodations.
 4. Listen to your body, drink lots of fluids, and rest.
 You're going to be ok, and your grade in this course is going to be ok, too.

-If you've tested positive but are feeling well, it's still possible to catch all course content and activities.
+If you've tested positive but are feeling ok, it's still possible to catch all course content and activities.
 I'll be recording Live Lectures and posting them on CCLE -- catch up with them there.
 Tell your group that you will need to Zoom in to Discussion.
 Come to Zoom Student Hours.
 You don't have to miss a thing!
 Just don't physically come to class until you've completed your quarantine.
 If you aren't feeling well, then don't push yourself.
 I'll make sure you're able to make up work without penalty.

 If I test positive, I will cancel in-person Live Lectures and Student Hours.
 Depending on my state, I may offer online Live Lecture and Student Hours as a replacement.